They are cancerous tumors that arise from the cells that hold the body together (connective tissue).

 - 16% for metastatic sarcoma.

-It is important to note that despite successful treatment, patients are still at risk for recurrence.
+It is important to note that patients are still at risk for recurrence despite successful treatment.

-Sarcoma can develop again in the original site or in other parts of the body.
+Sarcoma can develop again in the original site or other body parts.